JNet performance tips

 Performance comparison and tips

-directly in the CLR the speed can be 1000 times higher
+System.Collections.Generic.List<int>entirely in the CLR can be 1000× faster.

 Tip

-Latest version of JNet comes with many new APIs to manage data exchange at CLR-JVM boundary using java.nio.ByteBuffer
+JNet provides APIs to manage data exchange at the CLR-JVM™ boundary using

 - An

-can be the output of some operations (e.g. a JSON serialization before convert it to an array of bytes) - An array of
+System.IO.MemoryStream— e.g. the output of a JSON serialization step. - An array of primitive types (

 - A